deviceTRUST/Configurations/MultiHop/3-ManagedHopsWithHopProperties/README.md

 This Configuration
 - Builds the Context "Domain Chain", evaulauting, if every hop is joined to the domain "demo".
-- Denies access to the session, if at least one hop is not a member of "demo".
+- Runs an Action on Logon and Reconnect, that denies access to the session, if at least one hop is not a member of the domain "demo".
 - Evaluates the user's device's name and outputs it to the logon event.

 | Build Context | Run Actions | Deny Access | Event Viewer - False | Event Viewer - True |